aws-deepracer-community/deepracer-core/README.md

 In this file update `instance_type` to `local_gpu` to run sagemaker in nvidia runtime.

+You can also uncommment the line in `env.sh` that is `#export LOCAL_EXTRA_DOCKER_COMPOSE_PATH=$(readlink -f ./docker_compose_extra.json)` to cause privilaged to be passed to the docker compose command.
+You can also use the file `docker_compose_extra.json` to modify the docker compose file that is used to launch the sagemaker container.

 ### AMD GPU Acceleration
 For now there is an image under "crr0004/sagemaker-rl-tensorflow:amd" , it is done through the ROCm stack from AMD.
 I will be finalising it shortly however currently it is untested to the same extent as others.
 I have only used it in my own training.
 To enable AMD GPUs you need to pass device mounts into docker compose which requires modifiying the sagemaker python sdk which I haven't added into the repo yet, so you will need to figure that out.